New iPad Air 4 release date, price, specs and news

 These smarter apps are benefitting from the 16-core Neural Engine, which is rated to perform up to 11 trillion operations per second.
 One wonders how the iPad Pro will compare.

-Another developer showed off how the A14 enables better gaming, with a 6v6 mech-fighting game.
+Another developer showed off how the A14 enables better gaming, with a 6v6 mech-fighting game, War Robots.
 They noted that the chip allows for dynamic shadows and better real-time online gaming.

-Oh and if you're counting chip generations along at home, this is the first time in 9 years that an iPad beat an iPhone to the new generation of Apple chips.
+Oh, and if you're counting chip generations along at home, this is the first time in 9 years that an iPad beat an iPhone to the new generation of Apple chips.
+The iPhone 12 should be the second device in Apple's lineup to get A14 Bionic power.

 iPad Air 4 Apple Pencil and Magic Keyboard